OsaPL/Versus-Brawl/README.md

 - Jump height:5/10 (no change)
 - Size: 6/10 (5/10)

-Special: Whos a good swordsman? - Cant be disarmed, 👻cant block with weapon
+Trait: Whos a good swordsman? - Cant be disarmed, 👻cant block with weapon

 Cats:
 - Att dmg:5/10 (no change)